TheGuguH/Nust-C/coding_style.md

 ### Function identifiers

-CamelCase (camelCase) is used for function identifiers, and when referring to functions without returns, we use subroutine and not function to make it easier to speak and write; the same applies to functions without arguments and returns, we call procedures.
+camelCase is used for function identifiers, and when referring to functions without returns, we use subroutine and not function to make it easier to speak and write; the same applies to functions without arguments and returns, we call procedures.
 The general name for function, subroutines and procedures is "instruction block".

 When the instruction block is "*linked*" to a structure, we use an abbreviation of it followed by an _ and the name, example: